Gurbani Disapproves Counting Beads

 All counting is for the conditioned or material mindset (Manmukh, Mayadhaaree, Saakat …).
 Because, consumed by the fire of Maya, the lifestyle of such mindset is in the realm of calculations, in the realm of outer domination.

-There is no counting or calculations for the one who has become the Gurmukh; because he knows he is not separate from the Divine.
-He thus relieves himself of all egoistic or mental calculations through the constant abidance in his Jot Saroop.
+There is no counting or calculations for the one who has become the Gurmukh (Enlightened or Guru Shabad-Orinted); because he knows he is not separate from the Divine within.
+He thus relieves himself of all egoistic or mental calculations through the constant abidance in his Jot Saroop within.

-• ਗਣਤ ਗਣੈ ਸੋ ਜਲੈ ਸੰਸਾਰਾ ॥ ਸਹਸਾ ਮੂਲਿ ਨ ਚੁਕੈ ਵਿਕਾਰਾ ॥ ਗੁਰਮੁਖਿ ਹੋਵੈ ਸੁ ਗਣਤ ਚੁਕਾਏ ਸਚੇ ਸਚਿ ਸਮਾਇਦਾ ॥੯॥ : One who keeps on (worldly or Mayaic) counting all the time, is always burning (restless etc.) in the world (in the hidden fire of Maya, Trishna).
-Doubt (anxiety, fear…) of that person does not end at all.
-The spirituality of Shabad enables the elimination of counts (ਗਿਣਤੀ ਮਿਣਤੀ); and creates Realization of the Creator Within. (sggs 1062).
+• ਗਣਤ ਗਣੈ ਸੋ ਜਲੈ ਸੰਸਾਰਾ ॥ ਸਹਸਾ ਮੂਲਿ ਨ ਚੁਕੈ ਵਿਕਾਰਾ ॥ ਗੁਰਮੁਖਿ ਹੋਵੈ ਸੁ ਗਣਤ ਚੁਕਾਏ ਸਚੇ ਸਚਿ ਸਮਾਇਦਾ ॥੯॥ : One who keeps on (worldly or Mayaic) counting all the time, is always burning (in the hidden fire of Maya, Trishna etc.) in the world.
+His doubt does not end at all.
+The spirituality of Shabad enables the elimination of countings (Gintee Mintee-ਗਿਣਤੀ ਮਿਣਤੀ); and creates Realization of the Creator Within. (sggs 1062).

-According to the Gurmat Sidhaant, it’s the consciousness (Surat-ਸੁਰਤ) or the mind (Soch-ਸੋਚ) that needs to become a Sikh (seeker or learner – ਸਿਖਿਆਰਥੀ) of the Giaan or Wisdom of the Shabad-Guru.
+According to the Gurmat Sidhaant, it’s the consciousness (Surat-ਸੁਰਤ) or the mind (Soch-ਸੋਚ) that needs to become a Sikh (seeker or learner – ਸਿਖਿਆਰਥੀ) of the Giyan-Wisdom of the Shabad-Guru.
 Hence, common sense suggests it’s the Surat (not the body-frame) or the mind that needs to count beads (ਮਾਲਾ ਫੇਰਨੀ), NOT the physiological hands or fingers.

-Therefore, instead of nonsense rituals like counting beads, Baabaa Nanak placed tremendous emphasis on Virtuous conduct, behavior and Soch (thinking or thoughts) of individuals.
+Therefore, instead of nonsense rituals like counting beads, Guru Nanak placed tremendous emphasis on Virtuous conduct, behavior and Soch (thinking or thoughts) of individuals.
 After all, human actions are the louder expressions of his thoughts (Soch).
-According to the Baabaa Nanak, truth or truthfulness is the foundation of all Virtues of humanity.
+According to Guru Nanak, truth or truthfulness is the foundation of all Virtues.

 Of all the human faculties, the most important is the mind we humans have to work with in our daily life.
-Hence, the Gurmat tells us:
+Hence, the Gurmat teaches us:

 • ਆਸਕੁ ਏਹੁ ਨ ਆਖੀਐ ਜਿ ਲੇਖੈ ਵਰਤੈ ਸੋਇ ॥੧॥: (A person) cannot be called lover if he behaves only in calculated love. ||1|| (sggs 474).